droberin/nc-test-01-puppet-nginx/README.md

 docker image pull puppet/pdk
 ```
 #### Interact with pdk
 Let's make interactions with pdk a little bit easier.
-This docker image seems to be using `/root` as `WORKDIR` plus adds some scripts to it.
+This docker image seems to be using `/root` as `WORKDIR` and `pdk` command as `entrypoing`, plus adds some scripts to `/root`, so let's keep them, just in case.

 ```bash
 export NC_TEST_WD=$PWD